Chronic procrastination can have a huge impact on a business. Here's how to recognize it in yourself and overcome it.

 If individual staff members are procrastinating, leaders must try to understand why they are less engaged at work.
-Perhaps they are bored or don't feel challenged, or don't understand their role.
+Perhaps they are bored, don't feel challenged, or don't understand their roles.

-Break your project down into its component pieces.
+1. Break down your project into its components.

 If it seems enormous and overwhelming, simplify the project so it's easier to manage and less threatening.
-Once you've reduced the project down to a series of specific action steps, it's less daunting to get started.
+Once you've reduced the project to a series of specific actions, it's less daunting to get started.

-Start with one task, and one task only – ideally, something that seems easiest or most enjoyable to you.
+Start with one task, and one task only – ideally something that seems the easiest or most enjoyable to you.
 Complete that task and then the others, one at a time, using your action plan as a road map.

 Many procrastinators become paralyzed because they care too much what others think of them.
 They may be quite competent, but the pressure to perform, and to be perfect, is just too much for them to bear.

-In some cases, medication (with your doctor's guidance) may help you focus better at work and live in the NOW.
-It can help ease some of the worries and anxieties which, in all likelihood, are the root cause of procrastination.
+In some cases, medication (with your doctor's guidance) may help you focus better at work and live in the now.
+It can ease some of the worries and anxieties that, in all likelihood, are the root cause of procrastination.